ccbrown/bis-terminal/README.md

 This repo documents "best in slot" (BIS) replacements for common command line utilities, most of which are from the [POSIX command list](https://en.wikipedia.org/wiki/List_of_POSIX_commands).

 To be eligible, the BIS alternative must be a drop-in replacement for the original, or very close.
-It should not feel like a completely new utility – anyone familiar with the original should be able to use its basic functionality with zero learning curve.
+It should not feel like a completely new utility – anyone familiar with the original should be able to use its basic functionality with little-to-no learning curve.

 ## Commands